KaranBKataria/Real-Estate-Dataset-Data-Cleaning/README.md

 **NOTE**
 This project only focuses on the cleaning of the dataset.
-Any Data Exploration (EDA) and Data Visualisation was conducted on a seperate GitHub project repo named ''.
+Any Data Exploration (EDA) and Data Visualisation was conducted on a seperate GitHub project repo named 'Real-Estate-Dataset-EDA-and-Data-Visualisation'.